BenchmarksStack Ranking

 Can I use custom FHE parameters with H33?

-H33 offers four pre-configured FHE tiers: H33-128 (BFV, N=4096, 128-bit security), H33-256 (BFV, N=8192, 256-bit security), H33-CKKS (approximate arithmetic for ML workloads), and H33-BFV32 (lightweight 32-bit operations).
+H33 offers four pre-configured FHE tiers: H33-128 (BFV, N=4096, 128-bit security), H33-256 (BFV, N=8192, 256-bit security), H33-CKKS (approximate arithmetic for ML workloads), and H33-FHE-IQ (auto-routing engine that selects the optimal scheme in <500ns).
 These cover the vast majority of production use cases.
 For custom parameter sets or novel FHE circuits, Zama's library approach provides more flexibility.
 H33 prioritizes production readiness and throughput over parameter customization.

 Production FHE Without the Library Overhead